Shivii-Jain/GRPO/README.md

 The implementation is **GRPO-style**, not a reproduction of every production GRPO detail: it has no clipped importance-ratio surrogate, multi-turn rollout, reward model, or distributed training.
 It also does not implement PPO; accordingly, this repository makes no PPO performance or compute claim.

-See [DESIGN.md](DESIGN.md) for design choices and interviewer-ready discussion points.